 5. Explore the Corals

 Visit and see more than 56 varieties of corals so far identified at the Kisite Mpunguti Marine Park & Reserve.
 These corals provide a sanctuary for over 200 spinner, humpback and bottle-nosed dolphins.
 You can see the dolphins as individuals, but they mostly are in pods of 2 to 25 individuals breaking above the waves.
-If you visit between July and December, you may see the Humpback whales and the migratory whale sharks – the largest fish in the world.
+If you visit between July and December, you may see Humpback whales and the migratory whale sharks – the largest fish in the world.
 The humpbacks come here to raise their calves in the warm waters of the Indian Ocean.

 6. Visit the Slave Caves of Shimoni

 Take a five-minute walk to the ancient coral caves of Shimoni.
 Shimoni means a ‘hole’ in Swahili.
 The vast caves, some extending as deep as 5 KM inland, are filled with fruit and insect-feeding bats.
 The caves served as ‘Kayas’ or sacred sites of worship among local communities.
-Later, between the 18th and 19th century, they became holding areas for thousands of captured slaves en route to the infamous Arabian slave markets of Zanzibar.
+Later, between the 18th and 19th centuries, they became holding areas for thousands of captured slaves en route to the infamous Arabian slave markets of Zanzibar.
 Once in Zanzibar, the slaves would then get shipped to Arabia, Yemen, Turkey, India and Persia.

 Here they would serve as sailors in Persia, pearl divers in the Gulf and soldiers in the Omani army.
-Some would work the salt pans of Mesopotamia (modern-day Iraq) as well as become domestic slaves.
+Some would work the salt pans of Mesopotamia (modern-day Iraq) and become domestic slaves.
 Women also served as sex slaves.
 Others became Ivory porters carrying ivory from the hinterland to the coast for shipment.
 When country singer, Roger Whittaker, sang of Shimoni, he was referring to the inhuman events that took place at the Shimoni Slave Caves.

 He sang of Shimoni’s answers being written down.
 Perhaps he was referring to the chains, shackles and human remains found in the caves.
 The locals who manage the caves charge a small fee at the gate to support the remuneration of local teachers in primary schools and school fees for needy children in the area.
 The caves are open from 8:30 AM to 6:00 PM.